 “Chronic Hope: Raising a Child with Chronic Illness with Grace, Courage, and Love” Book Review

-If you have Type 1 diabetes or have a loved one who has T1D, then you are already well aware of how much patience, compassion and understanding is required to navigate this unique world of chronic illness.
+If you have type 1 diabetes or have a loved one who has type 1 diabetes (T1D), then you are already well aware of how much patience, compassion and understanding is required to navigate this unique world of chronic illness.

 Author, Bonnie O’Neil, is an advocate and inspirational leader around the topic of being a caregiver for those with a chronic illness.
 O’Neil’s son was diagnosed with type 1 diabetes at the age 5.
 In addition to her deep knowledge of raising a child with T1D, two of O’Neil’s siblings were diagnosed with T1D at young ages.

 In her new book, “Chronic Hope: Raising a Child with Chronic Illness with Grace, Courage, and Love”—O’Neil manages to perfectly capture what it takes to bring all of those things to the table while raising a child with a type 1 diabetes.